zeptofs/api-documentation/source/index.html.md

 <h1 id="Split-API-Agreements">Agreements</h1>

-Split Agreements are managed on a per Contact basis and allow two parties to agree on terms for which future Payment Requests will be auto-approved.
+An Agreement is an arrangement between two parties that allows them to agree on terms for which future Payment Requests will be auto-approved.

-Agreement are unidirectional.
+Split Agreements are managed on a per Contact basis and are unidirectional.
 In other words, if both parties wish for auto-approved Payment Requests, they must each propose an Agreement to the other.

+If a Payment Request is sent for an amount that exceeds the terms of the agreement, it will need to be manually approved by the recipient.
+Please refer to the [What is an Agreement](http://help.split.cash/articles/3094575-what-is-an-agreement) article in our knowledge base for an overview.
 <div class="middle-header">Direction</div>

 Agreements are therefore broken up by direction: